 Your garden can start as a few plants sprouting roots in water bottles on a kitchen window sill, a balcony of growing greenery, small pots of fragrant herbs (like rosemary or basil) on your desk or in your home office/studio, a palette garden in the back yard or plot of land dedicated to growing different types of food.

 Not only are your arms likely to become lean and defined, but you’ll be growing food and saving on some groceries at the same time.
-This was my experience while living on a farm in the countryside for a number of years.
+This was my experience while living on a farm in the countryside for 6 years – actually, I started this blog at that time.

 It’s also a beautiful thing to watch plants grow from seeds and cuttings, with water, sunlight, time and care.